AhnafAhmed13/AhnafAhmed13/README.md

 ## 👋 Introduction

 Hi there!
-I'm Ahnaf, a senior Computer Science student at CUNY Queens College in New York City, originally from Bangladesh.
-I've found my passion in web and software development with a strong foundation in various programming languages and frameworks.
-Through my academic path and engagement in various projects, I have gradually built a skill set to understand and solve complex problems, always striving to find innovative solutions.
+I'm Ahnaf, an aspiring **Software Engineer** and **Web Developer**.
+I'm a Computer Science student at Queens College CUNY.
+I enjoy solving problems.
+I also enjoy designing and creating functional and responsive websites.
+I've done various projects both independently and with teams.
+I'm proficient in many programming languages such as Java, JavaScript, and other frameworks.

 ## 🛠 Skills